 Campfire cooking can be fun and relatively easy for anyone to give a go.
 Try and rope the kids in, or anyone else who usually runs for the hills when it comes to cooking dinner.

 There are certain methods, such as toasting food on a long fork that (with proper care and supervision) can be fun for kids.
 If you’re not confident letting the kids anywhere near the fire, then they can always get involved with helping prep the food – like wrapping food up in foil for baking on coals.

 Even big kids with minimal cooking skills (i.e. culinary challenged adults) can have a bit of fun grilling some meat and veggies or coming up with the perfect ingredients for a stellar jaffle.

 Cooking can be fun for everyone, so try and rope the whole gang in with smaller tasks.
 Image: Hillbilly Camping.

 7. Practice makes perfect!

-Cooking on a fire isn’t like a stove, there’s no knobs or buttons which means that it can take a few tries to get the hang of it, and a bit more experience to really perfect your technique over time.
+Campfire cooking isn’t like a stove, there’s no temperature control so it can take a few tries to get the hang of it.
+And it might take more experience to really perfect your technique over time.

-We’d recommend dipping your toes in the water first with a few simple meals and work your way up to full-on gourmet recipes and slightly more difficult dishes such as roasts.
+We’d recommend dipping your toes in the water with simpler meals and work your way up to gourmet recipes.

-So in summary, make sure you set your campfire up with caution, have the proper tools to cook with, wear the right gear, and clean and pack up after you’re done!
+So in summary, set your campfire cautiously, use proper tools, wear the right gear, and clean and pack up after you’re done!
 There you have it – our top tips for those who are just getting into campfire cooking.

 Did we miss anything?
 What are your best tricks for cooking over an open fire?